sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Frequency Analysis Tools ==

-Frequency analysis is a technique for breaking a substitution cipher that utilizes the frequencies that letters appear in the English language.
+Frequency analysis is a technique for breaking a substitution cipher that utilizes the frequencies of letters appearing in the English language.
 For example, E is the most common letter in the English language, so if a piece of encrypted text had many instances of the letter Q, you would guess that Q had been substituted in for E. The next two interacts create a couple of basic tools that could be useful in cracking a substitution cipher.

 === Letter Frequency Counter ===